fuankarion/Vision17/Lab4-HybridImages/Readme.md

 ### Report

-Be sure to upload o the repository the following items:
+Be sure to upload to the repository the following items:

 - The original images
 - The processed images (cropped, aligned, color adjusted)
 - A short description of each image (no more than one paragraph each)
-- If you had to capture new images just for this lab, please describe if you took any special
+- If you had to capture new images just for this lab, please describe if you took any special measure
 - The final hybrid image
 - The pyramid (use 4 images at least)
 - The full code you used